Consumer credit and guarantees

 You may have credit reports with more than one of these credit agencies.

-You can request access to your credit report from any of the major credit reporting agencies.
-You’re entitled to access your credit report for free once a year.
+You can ask to access your credit report from any of the major credit reporting agencies.
+You can access your free credit report once a year.

 See Credit reporting for more information.